 How to Write a Perfect Bug Report

 What do I mean by ‘perfect’?
-A perfect bug report allows the receiver to start meaningfully solving the problem.
+A perfect bug report allows the receiver to start effectively solving the problem without additional conversation.
+I’ve found that it’s the standard on great teams.

 Teams that are great at this tend to have either: